LazaUK/AIFoundry-GPTRealtimeTranslate-WebRTC/README.md

 ```

 ## Part 2: Backend Implementation
 The **app.py** file acts as an intermediate proxy between your client browser and Microsoft Foundry.
-This implementation utilises *WebRTC* instead of raw *WebSockets*, and enables a fallback authentication.
+This implementation utilises *WebRTC* instead of raw *WebSockets*, with secure *Entra ID* authentication via `DefaultAzureCredential`.

 First, it obtains your *Entra ID* token: